Struggling With Motivation In The Pandemic? Here’s How To Keep Going

 Reward yourself when you do well

 Take time to reinforce healthy behaviour choices.
-If you like reading, make sure you also get yourself a nice hot drink, or maybe some chocolate to go with it.
-Make it the time in the day you look forward to.
-Then you can enjoy it as a reward for your hard work.
+If you like gaming, make sure you also get yourself a nice drink or maybe some chocolate to go with it.
+Make it the time in the day you look forward to, then you can enjoy it as a reward for your hard work.
 Remember, you can make the rules, so maybe start the day with doing something you love and then crack on with the harder bits you’ve been avoiding.

 Have an accountability partner